Seibu 40000 series: 40050 series

 Passenger accommodation consists of fixed longitudinal bench seating throughout.
 These seats are referred to as "LONG" seats.

 History

 Details of the new trains were officially announced in August 2015.
 The first trainset, 40101, was delivered from the Kawasaki Heavy Industries factory in Kobe to Seibu's Kotesashi Depot in September 2016.

 The first sets entered revenue service on S-Train services on 25 March 2017.

 From spring 2018, 40000 series trains are scheduled to be used on new Haijima Liner (拝島ライナー) limited-stop supplementary-fare commuter services operating from Seibu-Shinjuku to Haijima on weekday evenings.

 In 2019, Seibu announced plans to procure two new 40000 series trainsets.
-These sets, numbered 40151 and 40152, were built with fixed longitudinal bench seating throughout; in contrast, older sets feature rotating seats.
+These sets, numbered 40151 and 40152, were built with fixed longitudinal bench seating throughout instead of rotating seats found in older sets.
 Two additional sets with fixed longitudinal seating were announced in 2020 as part of the operator's investment plan for fiscal 2020, followed by another three for 2021.
+By November 2023, fourteen 40000 series sets with fixed longitudinal seating had been built.

+In May 2024, Seibu announced plans to build three new eight-car sets as part of its fiscal 2024 capital investment plan.
+The first eight-car set, 48151, was delivered in December 2024.